spbarot/spbarot.github.io/docs/Labs/Lab 9 - Mapping.md

 <img src="../images/Lab 9/line.JPG" width="500" alt="image1" class="inline"/>

 ---

 ## IV.
 Conclusion

 The objective of this lab, to build a virtual map of the static room is successfully satisfied.
-There were several issues faced during the lab such as robot issues (turning, friction), software and Bluetooth related issues (-5.-5).
-Knowledge gained from this lab with respect to mapping will assist the The staff was very helpful during the lab and provided important assistance to debug issues.
+There were several issues faced during the lab such as robot issues (jerky turning, friction), software and bluetooth related issues.
+Too much time was spent on the PID and reading the distances, which did not leave enough time to complete the remainder of the tasks.
+However, this lab was very helpful in understanding the mapping process in robotics.
+Knowledge gained from this lab with respect to mapping will assist in the future labs. staff was very helpful during the lab and provided important assistance to debug issues.

 ---